teddyjfpender/starknet-kms/OFFLINE.md

 The setup script automatically detects:
 - Whether you have internet connectivity
 - Whether you're running in a Docker container
+- Which platform you're on (Linux, macOS, etc.)

 ### Offline Cache